GeorgeSapkin/docker-cookbook/centos-supervisor/README.md

 CentOS Supervisor
 =================

-Docker recepie for CentOS with [Supervisor](http://supervisord.org/ "Supervisor").
+Docker recipe for CentOS with [Supervisor](http://supervisord.org/ "Supervisor").
 Used as a base for other recepies that require long running background tasks.

 Uses official Docker [CentOS image](https://index.docker.io/_/centos/ "Official CentOS image on Docker index").